trustee-wallet/trusteeWallet/readme.md

-## Trustee Wallet
+## NextMindCoin

-[Trustee Wallet](https://trustee.deals/) is the secure and simple way to create and manage crypto accounts.
+NXMCwalletis the secure and simple way to create and manage crypto accounts.
 Quick and safe buy and sell bitcoin directly with your Visa or MasterCard